ryanmokeefe/mocha-chai-supertest/readme.md

 ### Files and Folders

 Now that we're configured, let's set up our file and folder structure.
-All the tests will be written inside a folder `test` at the root of the app:
+All the tests will be written inside a folder `test` at the root of the app...

 ```bash
 mkdir test
 ```

-Then we will write the tests inside a file called `candies_tests.js`:
+Then we will write the tests inside a file called `candies_tests.js`...

 ```bash
 touch test/candies_tests.js